fabianfassnacht/Cloud_Compare_3DFin/1_3Dfin_cloudcompare.md

 To run this tutorial you will need a recent version of CloudCompare including the 3DFin plug-in.
 You can download a zip-file containing a running version for Windows here:

 You will furthermore need an example dataset.
 In our case we will use a terrestrial laserscan (TLS) from a pine stand (*Pinus sylvestris*) in a forest in Brandenburg, Germany.
+This data were collected by Amelie Naderi and Hannes Bluhm of the Freie Universität Berlin with a Riegl vz400i in summer 2022.

 The dataset can be downloaded here: